anorexia in cats

 Diseases of the Blood

-Generally, diseases of the blood that lead to loss of appetite also cause lethargy and sluggishness, and possibly signs of weakness such as intermittent collapse.
-Blood disorders causing loss of appetite include severe anemia of different causes (immune-mediated hemolytic anemia, leukemia-related anemia, blood loss due to ulcers of the stomach or rat bait poisoning), cancer of the blood (leukemia), and polycythemia (excessive red blood cells – the opposite of anemia).
+Generally, diseases of the blood that lead to loss of appetite also cause lethargy, sluggishness, and possibly signs of weakness such as intermittent collapse.
+Blood disorders causing loss of appetite include severe types of anemia (immune-mediated hemolytic anemia, leukemia-related anemia, blood loss due to ulcers of the stomach, or rat bait poisoning), cancer of the blood (leukemia), and polycythemia (excessive red blood cells – the opposite of anemia).

 Diseases of the Eyes, Mouth, Nose, and Throat